Antacids are medicines that counteract (neutralise) the acid in your stomach to relieve indigestion and heartburn.

 These should pass once you stop taking the medicine.

-Speak to a pharmacist or your GP if they don't improve or are troublesome.
+Speak to a pharmacist or a GP if side effects do not improve or are troublesome.
 You may need to switch to another medicine.

 Who may not be able to take antacids

-Antacids are safe for most people to take, although they aren't suitable for everyone.
+Antacids are safe for most people to take, but they're not suitable for everyone.

-Speak to a pharmacist or your GP for advice first if you:
+Speak to a pharmacist or a GP for advice first if you:

 - are pregnant or breastfeeding – most antacids are considered safe to take while pregnant or breastfeeding, but always get advice first